mglambda/ghostbox/README.md

 I wrote this because I wanted to build stuff with LLMs, while still understanding what's going on under the hood.
 And also because I wanted an actually good, blind accessible terminal client.
 Ghostbox is those things.

+## Who this is for

+If you

+ - are a developer who wants to add AI assistance to your application
+ - are a developer who wants to add structured AI generated content to your program
+ - are anyone who wants a non-trivial terminal client for LLMs
+ - are blind and looking for fully accessible software to engage with AI

+ghostbox might be for you.

 ## Features
 <a href="https://raw.github.com/mglambda/ghostbox/master/screenshots/webui.png"><img alt="A screenshot displaying ghostbox used in the Chrome web browser through the Web UI" width="300" align="right" src="https://raw.github.com/mglambda/ghostbox/master/screenshots/webui.png"></a>
  - Generate text, json, or pydantic class instances with LLMs
  - Support for OpenAI, Llama.cpp, Lllama-box, and anyone who supports the OAI API.
- - Interruptible, streaming TTS with Kokoro, Zonos, Amazon Polli, and others.
+ - Interruptible, streaming TTS with orpheus, Kokoro, Zonos, Amazon Polli, and others.
  - Continuous, voice activated transcription with OpenAI's whisper model
  - Include images for multimodal models (OAI and Llama-box only)
  - Create, configure, and switch between AI characters